ASTXRTYS/Crewaistudio/AUREN_DOCS/AI_ASSISTANT_RULES.md

 ## Standard Operating Procedures for All Sessions

 *Created: July 28, 2025*
-*Version: 1.0*
+*Version: 2.0*
-*Purpose: Ensure consistent, efficient operations across all AI sessions*
+*Purpose: Ensure consistent, efficient, and continuously optimizing operations*

+⚠️ **CRITICAL**: NO content may be removed from this file without explicit authorization from the Founder/Visionary (Human).

 ---